Larry K. Williams

 Vice President, Government Affairs & Statewide Economic Development

-Head of TAG Education Collaborative (TAG-Ed)
+Director of TAG Education Collaborative (TAG-Ed)

 Heather Maxfield serves as the Vice President, Government Affairs and Statewide Economic Development.
 In this role, she will be responsible for producing TAG’s annual State of the Industry: Technology in Georgia Report.
 This report, which is supported by the Georgia Economic and Community Development Department (GDEcD), the Georgia Research Alliance (GRA) and the Metro Atlanta Chamber (MAC), provides an in-depth analysis of factors critical to the continued success and growth of the Atlanta technology community.